hatanuk/ibcs/Options/Option D/Encapsulation.md

 **2) Abstraction**\
 Additionally, by using **private** modifier on variables or methods, we are able to build our code in a way that hides implementation details (such as by adding extra behaviour to your Getters/Setters), which leads to abstraction.
-Abstraction is useful because it allows us to focus on the bigger picture; we can quickly reuse code without having to worry about the small details.
+Abstraction is useful because it allows us to focus on the bigger picture; we can quickly reuse code without having to worry about the small details.\
-Some advantages are:
+Some advantages of abstraction are:

 - Increases the **reusability** of the code; abstracted code fits more use cases